estafyn/Empire-of-Cards/src/assets/content/Technical Documents/Cassowary Forelimb Evolution.md

 ## Fire: The Catalyst for Accelerated Evolution

-- The discovery and control of fire (around 1 million BCE in this timeline) became a pivotal selective pressure
+- The discovery and control of fire (around 1,000,000 BCE in this timeline) became a pivotal selective pressure
 - Fire management required precise manipulation, favorably selecting individuals with the most dexterous forelimbs
 - Hearth incubation created a novel reproductive dynamic:
   - Eggs incubated in controlled fire environments could develop longer